nus-cs2113-AY2223S1/ip/docs/README.md

 #### Example of usage:

-`delete (task index)`
+`delete (task index number)`

 #### Expected output:

 If your task is deleted successfully, you should see following details below. **Duke** should also update you on the total number of tasks in your Task List.
 ```
 Noted.
 I've removed this task:
   [E][ ] Event Name (at: Jan 21 2021 2100)